 A classically trained vocalist, pianist and a contemporary voice specialist with Jazz, Soul and Gospel influences, Marcya Daneille is a cross-genre singer who can swing her way through a Jazz Standard, groove on a classic Soul tune or reach for the heavens with her own special brand of Gospel Jazz.

 Born in Germany to musical parents, Marcya was raised in a nurturing musical environment where she was exposed to a wide variety of vocal and instrumental music.
 She began studying piano at the age of 7 and voice when she was 15 years old.
-Marcya also began singing professionally when she was 15 and continued to work as a vocalist while she completed a B.A. in Philosophy/Voice Performance at Roosevelt University (Chicago Musical College).
+Marcya also began singing professionally when she was 15 and continued to work as a vocalist while she completed a B.A. in Philosophy at Roosevelt University.

-As a classical singer, Marcya started working on the Chicago area opera scene while she was studying voice at the Chicago Musical College.
+Marcya started working in the Chicago area opera scene while a voice student at the Chicago Musical College.
 Her first opera contract was with the Lyric Theater of Illinois.
 A few years later she became a featured member of Lincoln Opera Chicago.
 Eventually, Marcya decided to leave Illinois to pursue graduate studies in Voice Performance at the University of Iowa.
 The time Marcya spent in Iowa yielded the wonderful opportunity to experience life and music on an international level.
 She spent time performing, teaching and studying in Italy and England.
 It was while living in England that Marcya began to more thoroughly explore the Jazz idiom by sitting in with some of the local musicians at jam sessions in London.
 This experience taught Marcya how to marry the most salient aspects of her technique with a variety of styles of music.